GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 introduced in 1927.
 Here, three symmetrical segments are used to cover the entire world.
 Traditionally, the interruptions are at 160ºW, 20ºW, and 60ºE.
-To make the interrupted map we must call :doc:`pscoast` for each segment and superpose the results.
+To make the interrupted map we must call :doc:`coast` for each segment and superpose the results.
 To produce an interrupted world map (with the traditional boundaries just mentioned) that is 5.04 inches wide we use the scale 5.04/360 = 0.014 and offset the subsequent plots horizontally by their